ethereum/EIPs/EIPS/eip-wrapped_deposit.md

 }
 ```
 ## Security Considerations
 The wrapped deposit implementation should be as small as possible to reduce the risk of bugs.
-The contract should be small enough that an average engineer can read and understand it in less than an hour.
+The contract should be small enough that an engineer can read and understand it in a few minutes.

 Receiving contracts MUST verify that `msg.sender` is equal to the wrapped deposit contract.
 Failing to do so allows anyone to simulate deposits.